 “Hey,” Jason said, “that’s where we’re planning on going after the game.
 If that’s where the team’s going we’d better get there as soon as we can to make sure we can get a table and enough chairs.”

 Everyone agreed and concentrated on the three-point contest.
 The Alcosta team stopped their warm-ups and watched along with everyone else in the gym.
 Doug ended up winning the contest making thirty-six out of forty shots.
 Porter made thirty-four out of forty.
 When it was over the two guys shook hands and laughed as they walked back to the bench.

 Ron turned around and waved at Mike Nakamura.
 “Your boyfriend did good, Mike.”

 “He better have,” Mike said.
 “If he’d lost he’d never have heard the end of it from me.”

 Larry leaned down and whispered to Ron, “Is Doug Lin gay?”

 “Yeah, he and Mike are gay and are boyfriends.”

 “They’re out at school?”
 Art asked.

 “Yup.
-There are a lot of guys out at Hillcrest.”
+There are a lot of guys who are out at Hillcrest.”